Abhi-Balijepalli/Unix_Systems/README.md

 # Unix_Systems
 This repo has different operating systems projects using C.

-File_Directories_IO : file and directory manipulation
+File_Directions_IO : file and directory manipulation